 We’ve all seen it and shook our heads in disbelief...

-Media that was released by major public and privately-held businesses that caused large-scale public offense.
+Content/Media that was released by major public and privately-held businesses that caused large-scale public offense.

 Furthermore, the offense caused individuals or even whole groups of people to experience pain-publicly and privately-because they felt personally and intentionally targeted by the offensive media-content.
 If the company was an ‘offense-repeater’, it may be even more difficult for it to re-establish goodwill and trust with its consumers, potential consumers, and the public at-large.